 So you’ve made it to my site.
 I’m so pleased.

 I’m mum to Daniel who is aged 9 and is my absolute world.
-His current obsessions are Pokemon, Minecraft and Mario.
-And his goal is to be YouTube famous.
+His current obsessions are Pokemon, Minecraft and Mario, and his goal is to be YouTube famous.
 Oh, how times have changed.

-I have a partner, Chris, we’ve been together for 14 years now and he’s my absolute world.
+I have a husband, Chris, we’ve been together for 14 years now and he’s my absolute world.
 Through my life, I’ve had to deal with some pretty tough situations which I hope to reveal in parts through this blog, and Chris has been there for me every step of the way.
 He’s my best friend.

 So you’re probably wondering what Health Hacking has to do with my life and why I’d set something like this up.

 Health Hacking was born from a series of unfortunate events (excuse the movie quote).
 It really all started in early 2016.
 We’d just had our mortgage confirmed (our first home) and we were making steps to move everything from our rented house to our new home.
 Chris and I didn’t hire any help.
 We literally rented a van and did it all ourselves.
 It took about a week.